Air flow - volume and velocity - due to stack or flue effect caused by indoor hot and outdoor cold temperature difference.

-A temperature difference between the outside and inside air will create a "natural draft" forcing air to flow through the building.
+The temperature difference between the outside air and the inside air creates a "natural draft" forcing air to flow through the building.

-The direction of the flow depends on the temperatures.
-If inside temperature is higher than outside temperature, inside air density is less than outside air density, and inside air will flow up and out of the upper parts of the building.
-Cold outside air will flow into the lower parts of the building.
+The direction of the air flow depends on the temperature of the outside and inside air.
+If the inside air temperature is higher than the outside air temperature, the inside air density is less than the outside air density, and the inside air will flow up and out of the upper parts of the building.
+The colder outside air will flow in to the lower parts of the building.

 h = height between outlet and inlet air (m)

-Equation (1) can be modified to SI pressure units like
+Equation (1) can be modified to SI pressure units:

-With air density of 1.293 kg/m3 at 0oC, the air density at any temperature can be expressed as
+With air density 1.293 kg/m 3 at 0 o C - the air density at any temperature can be expressed as

 ρ = 353 / (273 + t) (2b)